Festivals and Holidays at PSJC

 Please check the Events Page for time and location/Zoom for communal sukkah building and decoration as well as Sukkot, Shoshana Rabah, Shemini Atzeret, and Simchat Torah services and related celebrations.

-While most of Chanukkah celebration takes place in our homes, we often come together during Chanukkah to light candles and sing songs and party as a community!
+While most of the Chanukkah celebration takes place in our homes, we often come together during Chanukkah to light candles and sing songs, and party as a community!
 Please check the Events Page for time and location/Zoom for Chanukkah activities.

-Tu B'Shvat, the "Birthday of the Trees," is a opportunity for us to reflect on the environment and the many wonders of our world.
+Tu B'Shvat, the "Birthday of the Trees," is an opportunity for us to reflect on the environment and the many wonders of our world.
 We often join together in a Tu B'Shvat Seder to celebrate and share in the seven species of fruits and nuts that are mentioned in the Torah.

 Purim at PSJC is a time of great joy and festivity, both for children and adults!
 We read the Megillah of Esther, which tells the story of how the Jews were saved from destruction in Persia by Queen Esther and her cousin Mordechai.
 And we celebrate!